-3. Lines of Authority Between Components
+4. Lines of Authority Between Components

 a.
-Supervisors must occasionally give commands, orders, or direction to personnel who are outside of their normal chain of command.
-In such cases the affected personnel shall obey and comply with any such commands, orders, or direction so long as they are legal. b.
-Supervisors, who for legitimate reasons issue such commands, orders, or direction to personnel outside their normal chain of command, shall make every reasonable attempt to inform the appropriate supervisor of the affected personnel as soon as practical.
+Supervisors must occasionally give commands, orders, or directions to personnel who are outside of their normal chain of command.
+In such cases, the affected personnel shall obey and comply with any such commands, orders, or directions so long as they are legal.

+Supervisors, who for legitimate reasons issue such commands, orders, or directions to personnel outside their normal chain of command, shall make every reasonable attempt to inform the appropriate supervisor of the affected personnel as soon as practical.

-4. Command Protocol - Routine Situations
+5. Command Protocol - Routine Situations